emberjs/rfcs/text/0000-controller-migration-path.md

     {{/each}}
     ```

+### Lookup Priority Rules

+For each of these, assume that all parent routes/templates/etc have resolved.
+Because there are 4 or 5 project structure layouts in flux, the notation here is what is used inside the resolver.

+Given a visit to `/posts`
+1. lookup `template:posts`
+  a. if a controller exists, the template will be rendered as it is today.
+  b. if a controller does not exist, a template-only component will be assumed, passing the `@model` argument.
+This will make interop between controllers' templates and template-only component / used-for-route template components inconsistent, so controllers' templates should also get a `@model` argument.
+2. lookup a component named "posts", `component:posts` and `template:components/posts`.
+  NOTE: if the `template:posts` template was found, this step does not happen.
+  a. this component is invoked _as if_ `template:posts` was defined as `<Posts @model={{this.model}} />`

 ## Drawbacks

 It's very important that every use case for controllers today _can_ be implemented using the aforementioned techniques.
 If people are willing to share their controller scenarios, we can provide a library of examples of translation so that others may migrate more quickly.